0330 822 0505

 Find out about financing a house to sell (also known as a renovation mortgage) and how to get the best rate.

-What is a buy to sell mortgage?
+What is a buy-to-sell mortgage?

-As the name suggests, a buy-to-sell mortgage is a short-term home loan available for anyone who is looking to buy a property and then sell it on, for a profit, soon after – typically within twelve months.
+As the name suggests, a buy-to-sell mortgage is a short-term home loan available for anyone looking to buy a property and then sell it on, for a profit, soon after – typically within twelve months.

 This type of finance is, essentially, a bridging loan.
-Unlike standard mortgages, buy to sell loans are arranged within days, rather than months and can be used to buy properties that are unfit to live in when they’re first bought.
+Unlike standard mortgages, buy-to-sell loans are arranged within days, rather than months and can be used to buy properties that are unfit to live in when they’re first bought.

 Maximise your chance of approval with specialist advice from an expert in Buy to Sell Mortgages.